nusolar/training-f23/src/pipeline/step-2/python/setting-up.md

 ## Windows
 Windows is a trickier platform for Python development.
-Because many packages are only available on Unix-like platforms (macOS or Linux), and because the Raspberry Pi runs Linux anyway, it's best for consistency to install the Windows Subsytem for Linux (WSL).
+Because many packages are only available on Unix-like platforms (macOS or Linux), and because the Raspberry Pi runs Linux anyway, it's best for consistency to install the Windows Subsystem for Linux (WSL).
 To install WSL, follow [Microsoft's instructions for setting up a development environment](https://learn.microsoft.com/en-us/windows/wsl/setup/environment) (follow up through the "Update and upgrade packages" section; the following sections